Diocese of Nevers: Foundation of the diocese

-The Gallia Christiana mentions as first Bishop of Nevers St. Eladius, restored to health in the reign of Clovis by St. Severinus, Abbot of St. Maurice.
-According to Louis Duchesne, the first authentic bishop is Tauricanus, present at the Council of Epaone in 517.
+The Gallia Christiana mentions Eladius as first Bishop of Nevers, who was restored to health by St. Severinus, Abbot of St. Maurice, in the reign of King Clovis I (481-509).
+The place of Euladius in the episcopal lists is, as Louis Duchesne indicated, uncertain; the first attested bishop is Tauricianus, who was present at the Council of Epaone in September 517.